 In some cases, to meet reporting and presentation requirements, the metadata is changed in Framework manager Cognos to ensure predictable results.
 The model is capable of hiding the complex structure of underlying data sources and hence provides more control over the data presented to BI users.
 You have an option to organize data and choose which data has to be displayed to users.
 The main motto of modeling the metadata is to create a model that provides accurate predictable results.

 The following are the various components User Interface explained in detail:

 Project Viewer: As displayed in the image, this pane lies on the left side of the window and allows you to access all the existing projects.
-It resembles tree format.
+It resembles a tree format.

 Properties: it is present at the bottom of the interface and is used to set values for different properties of an object.